Dhallagan/angular2-jwt-typescript-2/README.md

 In a web browser navigate to: (http://localhost:4200).
 The app will automatically reload if you change any of the source files.

 ### LINT PROJECT:
 You can lint files in the project.
 A linter is a small program that checks code for stylistic or programming errors.
-We will be alble to lint the TypeScript files with tslint.
+We will be able to lint the TypeScript files with tslint.
 We will be able to lint the html files with htmlhint.
 ```
 ng lint
 ```